HemanthGangula/boardgame-listing-ci-cd-pipeline/README.md

 - Schema.sql file to customize the schema and input initial data
 - Thymeleaf Fragments to reduce redundancy of repeating HTML elements (head, footer, navigation)

-Credit goes to [@jaiswaladi246](https://github.com/jaiswaladi246).
-I cloned this repository from him.
+Credit goes to [@jaiswaladi246](https://github.com/jaiswaladi246) for the inspiration.
+I cloned the board game application from her repositories.